-Situated in the Central Belt, Glasgow is Scotland’s largest city reborn from a much-chequered past, to become home to no fewer than nine TURNER PRIZE WINNERS and some 30,000 creative individuals.
+Situated in the Central Belt of Bonnie Scotland, Glasgow is one of the largest cities in the country, reborn from a much-chequered past to become home to no fewer than nine TURNER PRIZE WINNERS and some 30,000+ creative individuals.
 It enjoys an all year-round buzz, with an outstanding arts, entertainment, and music scene – and an international reputation as as one of the liveliest, friendliest and most richly cosmopolitan destinations in the world, with a continuing passion for innovation that helps shape not only the everyday but the extraordinary.

 Did you know that Glasgow was the birthplace of ideas including the television and the telephone?
 And where Psychiatrist RONALD DAVID LAING pioneered the study of mental illness?
 And, most recently where AEROSPACE INNOVATION has seen us Scots even conquer space travel?

 Since 2008, BAD PONY MEDIA’s multi-award winning team have been at the heart of the growing creative economy in Glasgow.

 Growing from its humble beginnings as a small medieval town to become the second city of the British Empire, Glasgow has produced some of the most exciting characters over the last 500 years – as well as architectural grandeur that continues to attract visitors from all over the world.
 Having lost a third of its population in the mid-20th century due to smallpox, and later witnessing the decline of its once famous heavy industries, Glasgow fought back valiantly to become the EUROPEAN CITY OF CULTURE in 1990 and UK CITY OF ARCHITECTURE AND DESIGN in 1999.

 The city also recently hosted the 2014 COMMONWEALTH GAMES and was notably awarded the accolade of UNESCO CITY OF MUSIC appointed to its CREATIVE CITIES NETWORK.